What could possibly go wrong with Gavin and me “chaperoning” him…

 As well as a good detailed map, make sure you have a sat-nav or a phone with satnav.
 It will take a lot of the stress away if you end up off the beaten track in the middle of nowhere.
 As data is expensive if you use your UK phone, I recommend an app called Karta GPS.
 It can be used offline.

-- Best straps for motorbike luggage?
+4. What are the best straps for motorbike luggage?

 In my opinion, Rok straps are the quickest and easiest way to strap your luggage on.
 Amazing.